-Brucella species.
+Brucellosis is a zoonotic infection caused by different species of the gram negative bacteria, Brucella species.
 B. melitensis is the most virulent and invasive.
 Transmission to humans occurs through direct contact, through broken skin, with infected animal tissue, inhalation of infectious aerosols, or ingestion of infectious milk or dairy products.
 Brucellosis is predominantly an occupational disease.
 Sporadic cases and sometimes large outbreaks occur after consumption of raw milk and milk products.
 Animals involved are cows, sheep, goats, swine, and occasionally dogs.
 Brucellosis is endemic in Ethiopia and the Mediterranean countries, North and East Africa, the Middle East, South and Central Asia, and South and Central America.
 Brucellosis is often unrecognized and frequently unreported.

-- Brucellosis has a long incubation period of 1-8 weeks and the most common symptoms are prolonged fever classically referred to as 'undulating' fever, chronic fatigue and arthralgia - Osteomyelitis of the vertebrae is commonly seen - Mortality, though rare, is due to neurologic complications (e.g.meningoencephalitis) or infective endocarditis
+- Brucellosis has a long incubation period of 1-8 weeks and the most common symptoms are prolonged fever classically referred to as 'undulating' fever, chronic fatigue and arthralgia. - Osteomyelitis of the vertebrae is commonly seen. - Mortality, though rare, is due to neurologic complications (e.g.meningoencephalitis) or infective endocarditis.

-The major confusion in a patient with brucellosis is to tell whether the patient has Tuberculosis.
+The major confusion in a patient with brucellosis is to tell whether the patient is having Tuberculosis.
 The following can be used to confirm diagnosis of brucellosis in a patient who is suspected to have the disease clinically:

-- 1. Isolation of Brucella from blood, bone marrow, pus, or other tissues: - Blood culture requires special technique and long incubation period, and is often negative in long-standing disease - PCR for Brucella;-Not Routinely available - Both of the tests above are not widely available in Ethiopia - 2.
-Serological tests for Brucella antibodies in blood or other tissue:

-- Combine Rose Bengal test for agglutinating antibodies (IgM, IgG, IgA) with a test for non-agglutinating antibodies - IGG (ELISA-IgG).
-Antibody Titers of 1:160 or higher are very highly suggestive of the diagnosis of brucellosis - 3.
-X-rays to demonstrate joint disease (blurred joint margins, widened sacroiliac space, destruction of vertebrae)
+- Isolation of Brucella from blood, bone marrow, pus, or other tissues: - Blood culture requires special technique and long incubation period, and is often negative in long-standing disease; - o PCR for Brucella;-Not Routinely avaiable - o Both of the tests above are not widely available in Ethiopia. - Serological tests for Brucella antibodies in blood or other tissue: - combine Rose Bengal test for agglutinating antibodies (IgM, IgG, IgA) with a test for non-agglutinating antibodies - o IGG (ELISA-IgG).
+Antibody Titers of 1:160 or higher are very highly suggestive of the diagnosis of brucellosis. - X-rays to demonstrate joint disease (blurred joint margins, widened sacroiliac space, destruction of vertebrae).

-- Eradicate the infection - Prevent long term sequelae
+- Eradicate the infection. - Prevent long term sequelae.

-Surgical intervention e.g. abscess drainage, joint replacement will be needed for focal infections
+Surgical intervention e.g. abscess drainage, joint replacement will be needed for focal infections.

-- The principle here is to use two or more antibiotics in combination to ensure success - Treatment depends on the presence or abscence of focal disease
+The principle here is to use two or more antibiotics in combination to ensure success Treatment depends on the presence or abscence of focal disease.